lsiafara/Data-Science-Blog-Post/README.md

 ## File Descriptions <a name="files"></a>

 There is 1 notebook with the code used to answer the above questions.
-There is an additional `.py` file that contains the helper functions to obtain the results.
+There is 3 additional `.py` file that contains the helper functions to obtain the results.

 ## Results<a name="results"></a>